bentsherman/nf-boost/README.md

 - `singleton`: Whether the output channel should be a value (i.e. *singleton*) channel.
 By default, it is determined by the source channel, i.e. if the source is a value channel then the output will also be a value channel and vice versa.

+Limitations:

-<span>*</span> Multiple inputs are not supported.
+- Multiple inputs are not supported.
 Operators with multiple inputs tend to be more complex and not amenable to abstraction.
 If you need to implement such an operator, you can implement it the "conventional" way in a plugin.

 ## Development